PebbleTemplates/pebble/docs/src/orchid/resources/homepage.md

 ---
 ---

 Pebble is a Java templating engine inspired by <a href="https://twig.symfony.com/">Twig</a> and similar to the Python [Jinja Template Engine](https://palletsprojects.com/p/jinja/) syntax.
-It features templates inheritance and easy-to-read syntax, ships with built-in <br/>autoescaping for security, and includes integrated support for internationalization.
+It features templates inheritance and easy-to-read syntax, ships with built-in autoescaping for security, and includes integrated support for internationalization.

 ## Features